azizjalelb/icmdocs/enghub/SafeFlyCCOAExceptions/PilotServices/SubmittingCCOARequestsPilot.md

     ![alt text](media/SF_18.png)

-Once you have the build number, you can either select it from the drop down list or enter the number into the question.
+Once you have the build number, you can either select it from the drop down list or enter the number into the question. **The Build ID must be the exact one that appears in the drop down list.
+If not, please copy the string shown in yellow in steps 1 (within the brackets) and 2.
+Note if this is wrong, you will be blocked from deploying.
+If you are not sure, please contact the [SafeFly Team](mailto:SafeFlyTeam@microsoft.com?subject=BuildID%20Not%20Available%20in%20SafeFly%20[R2DID:%20]) for assistance**

 ![alt text](media/SF_19.png)